euripedesrocha/uLipeRtosPico/README.md

 # uLipeRtosPico
-Simple preemptive-cooperative, realtime, multitask kernel made just for fun. uLipeRtosPico is a subset of uLipeRTOS, but is small and powerful real time kernel, currently implemented for arm cortex M0 architectures.
+Simple preemptive-cooperative, realtime, multitask kernel made just for fun. uLipeRtosPico is a subset of uLipeRTOS, but is small and powerful real time kernel, currently implemented for arm cortex M architectures.
 The kernel uses a fully preemptive-cooperative schedule policy, and supports up to 4 priority levels + 3 system high priorities for high performance threads.